Short-term staffing options

 Auxiliary appointments are for a temporary period and for work that isn't ongoing.

 It can cover seasonal or relief work, a new position that has been created in response to changing business requirements, and provide an opportunity for staff to gain new skills and experience.

 Substitution ensures that short-term work opportunities are filled efficiently and effectively and that designated employees are remunerated for additional duties at a higher level.

-There's specific language in the BCGEU and PEA Master Agreements about the use of project employees, so close attention must be paid to that language, as the provisions differ between the two agreements.
+There's specific language in the BCGEU and PEA main agreements about the use of project employees.
+Close attention must be paid to that language, as the provisions differ between the 2 agreements.

-With the ratification of the 15th PEA Main Agreement, regular employees in the PEA Bargaining Unit can be eligible for project employee status, but only for project work within the PEA Bargaining Unit.
+With the ratification of the 15th PEA Main Agreement, regular employees in the PEA bargaining unit can be eligible for project employee status, but only for project work within the PEA bargaining unit.

 This provision was negotiated to provide management with additional flexibility in completing certain kinds of work.
 It's also anticipated that it'll facilitate fewer contractors being engaged to do work that could be performed by employees.

-To learn more about this pilot project and Memorandum of Understanding 20, please refer to the BCGEU Collective Agreement.
+To learn more about this pilot project and Memorandum of Understanding 20, please refer to the BCGEU collective agreement.

-For PEA, please refer to PEA Main Agreement Article 5.02 (PDF, 1.5MB).
+For PEA, please refer to PEA 15th Main Agreement Article 5.02 (PDF, 3MB).

-Limited term employees receive salary from payroll, but retain no rights under a Collective Agreement or the Terms & Conditions for Excluded Employees.
+Limited term employees receive salary from payroll, but retain no rights under a collective agreement or the terms and conditions for excluded employees.